Joseph L. Mankiewicz: 1953–1960: Return to MGM; Figaro, Inc.

 Mankiewicz reunited with Sam Spiegel on Suddenly, Last Summer (1959), an adaptation of Tennessee Williams's stage play.
 Katharine Hepburn portrayed Violet Venable, a wealthy widow, who has her niece Catherine Holly institutionalized after she had witnessed her son Sebastian's death.
-Bribing the hospital with a one-million donation for renovation, Violet pushes John Cukrowicz, a neurosurgeon, to have Catherine lobotomized in order to preserve Sebastian's memory.
+Bribing the hospital with a one-million donation for renovation, Violet pushes John Cukrowicz, a neurosurgeon, to have Catherine lobotomized to preserve Sebastian's memory.
 Elizabeth Taylor was cast as Catherine, and it was Taylor who convinced Spiegel to cast her friend Montgomery Clift as Cukrowicz.
-The film earned mixed reviews from film critics but was a box office success, earning $9 million in worldwide box office rentals.
-At the 32nd Academy Awards, Hepburn and Taylor received competitive Oscar nominations for Best Actress.
+The film earned mixed reviews from film critics but was a box office success, earning $9 million worldwide.
+At the 32nd Academy Awards, Hepburn and Taylor both received Oscar nominations for Best Actress.

 1961–1963: Cleopatra

 By May 1960, Mankiewicz was selected to write and direct a film adaptation of Lawrence Durrell's 1957 novel Justine, the first volume of The Alexandria Quartet.
 Ava Gardner and David Niven were hired in the lead roles.
-The premise centered on Darley, an Anglo-Irish schoolmaster and aspiring novelist, who is determined to unravel the truth behind Justine, a beautiful young woman, with whom he had a brief affair with him.
-Darley later learns Justine is married to her husband Nassim, who is involved in a Coptic plot against the Muslims to arm the Zionists in Palestine.
+The premise centered on Darley, an Anglo-Irish schoolmaster and aspiring novelist, who is determined to unravel the truth behind Justine, a beautiful young woman, with whom he had a brief love affair with.
+Darley later learns Justine was married to her Egyptian husband Nassim, who was involved in a Coptic plot against the Muslims to arm the Zionists in Palestine.

-By the winter of 1960, Mankiewicz was vacationing at the Children's Bay Cay—Hume Cronyn and Jessica Tandy's private island—in the Bahamas.
+By the winter of 1960, Mankiewicz was vacationing at the Children's Bay Cay—Hume Cronyn and Jessica Tandy's private island—in The Bahamas.
 He had completed a 151-page treatment outline and written a partially complete first screenplay draft.
 On January 18, 1961, he flew north to New York for dinner with his agent Charles Feldman and Spyros Skouras, who requested him to complete Walter Wanger's concurrent troubled production Cleopatra (1963), a film project Mankiewicz's Figaro Inc. had earlier declined to finance.
 The film's star Elizabeth Taylor had personally requested Mankiewicz to take over the project after Rouben Mamoulian had resigned as director.
 Mankiewicz declined the request, but Skouras was persistent in hiring him.
 Feldman persuaded Mankiewicz he could resume Justine after he finished Cleopatra under the advice: "Hold your nose for fifteen weeks and get it over with."

-"Cleopatra was conceived in a stage of emergency, shot in hysteria, and wound in a blind panic."
+"Cleopatra was conceived in a stage of emergency, shot in hysteria, and wound up in a blind panic."